cyian-1756/nsfw_game_updater/README.md

 - Improve reddit integration to automatically enter the info into the database
 - Scraping games' websites to look for updates.
-- Improved Help page
 - Game rating (each user may rate the game, shown rating will be the average rating)
 - Patreon integration to pledge from the app itself
-- itch.io integration to buy/donate from the app itself